mydnic/laravel-feedback-component/README.md

 </body>
 ```

 > **Attention** If you run a VueJS application, you must add the `#kustomer` container outside your `#app` container.
 This is because kustomer runs on its own vue instance by default.
-If you want to change that, see [Include Kustomer assets with your own assets](#include-assets)
+If you want to change that, see [Include assets with your own assets](#include-assets)

-### Updating Kustomer
+### Updating

-When updating Kustomer, you should re-publish the assets:
+When updating this package, you should re-publish the assets:

 ```bash
 php artisan vendor:publish --tag=kustomer-assets --force